conda/conda/docs/source/dev-guide/deep-dive-install.md

 Note that the (un)linking actions also include the execution of pre-(un)link and post-(un)link scripts, if listed.

-## Action groups and actions, in detal
+## Action groups and actions, in detail

 Once the old packages have been removed and the new ones have been linked through the appropriate means, we are done, right?
-Well, not there yet!
+Not yet!
 There's one step left: the post-linking logic.

 It turns out that there's a number of smaller tasks that need to happen to make `conda` as convenient as it is.
 You can find all of them listed a few paragraphs above, but we'll cover